 The hiring process is fraught with potential disaster since a bad hire can set you back months or, at a minimum, cost you tens of thousands is wages and lost opportunity, so do not enter this process without some thought and planning.
-If hiring is only one of your many urgent priorities, execute these top 3 hiring tips and you will significantly increase your probability of a successful hire.
+If hiring is only one of your many urgent priorities, execute these top 3 must do's and you will significantly increase your probability of a successful hire.

 Get clear on what you need this person to accomplish (write it out and gain consensus with stakeholders).
 Consider what the timeline is and the resources they will need.
 Most important, what amount of training and direction can you or someone on the team provide?
 Defining these items will help you identify the key skills, the degree of experience, and the attributes this person will need to be successful.

 Also, be realistic about the capacity that you or the team have to work with a new person.
 The more capacity you have to train and manage, the more opportunity you have to grow talent which, of course, costs less in wages but more in time.
+The less capacity you have the more you need to hire experience and pay more.
+Don't fool yourself - get clear on your capacity and what will work best to meet your goals.

 2. CREATE the VALUE PROPOSITION